PaarthAg/Case-study/Rover Performance Analysis.md

 -The manupilator used by team obseract is of a screw type system in which one jaw of the manupilator stays still, there is an axle passed through the jaws which has threads and works like a screw to help the other jaw move by rotating the screw type axle.
 This jaw is good as the rotation of motor can be very precise, hence making the manupilator go easy on the sample tube and not excert too much pressure on the tube as good care of tube also carries some points.

--The jaws are distanced enough to pick up the sample tube in any orientation and there are 3 degree of movement of the arm: first approaches towards the sample object like the human elbow , the second helps the arm go up and down like the shoulders of a human arm and the third one is which twists the claw 360 degrees like the human wrist, this one helps to pick up the sample tube in its specified orientation.
+-The jaws are distanced enough to pick up the sample tube in any orientation and there are 4 degree of movement of the arm: first approaches towards the sample object like the human elbow , the second helps the arm go up and down like the shoulders of a human arm, the third one is which twists the claw 360 degrees like the human wrist, this one helps to pick up the sample tube in its specified orientation and at last there is one more shoulder type joint which moves the arm side ways, this last degree of freedom is given by a turntable type design on which the manupilator is placed, and the turn table is operated by a stepper motor and belt system.

 -![image](https://github.com/user-attachments/assets/c4a848f8-10cb-4b78-bc65-02c9a9cfccca)